Portion/Yield:Makes about 48

 The mincemeat was made months ago and to be honest I have two very specials jars left from last season’s blend, which I will keep for those really special moments.
 I cannot wait to open the jars and have a secret taste, as I know it’s going to be super delicious and extra matured.

-If you do not want to buy these moulds, then I suggest you shape the fudge into long thin logs, wrap in clingfilm and chill until set, then cut into bite-size mini logs and roll them in cocoa powder – they’ll be just as good.
+If you do not want to buy these moulds, then I suggest you shape the fudge into long thin logs, wrap in cling film and chill until set, then cut into bite-sized mini logs and roll them in cocoa powder – they’ll be just as good.

 You can make these drops up to 2 weeks in advance and keep them chilled in the fridge until needed.
 They make a delicious after dinner treat or they can be served instead of mince pies.
 They also make the perfect Christmas gift – simply pile a few into cellophane bags, tie with pretty ribbon or raffia and give as homemade gifts over the festive season.
 Enjoy!
 I did.